Alex Bregman will bring passion to the shortened season. (Photo by F. Carter Smith)

 The Houston Astros wanted to salute their fans and win the division at home.
 (Photo by F. Carter Smith)

-Alex Bregman put up MVP worthy numbers for the Houston Astros.
+Alex Bregman put up MVP worthy numbers for the Houston Astros in.
+2019.
 (Photo by F. Carter Smith)

 Jose Altuve and Alex Bregman shared a moment.
 (Photo by F. Carter Smith)